- Academic Certificates

 - Student Data

 - Syllabus Search for Students

 - Transcript Ordering

 - Tuition and Fees

 All instructors are required to complete a "participation roster" during the first week of classes.
 The roster allows you to either answer "yes" the student has attended or participated in some way, or "no" the student has not attended and has not participated.
-Note: the default is set to "yes" so you only need to complete the roster if a student has not participated or attended.

 Frequently Asked Questions